 As water levels rose within the Canisteo, the full extent of potential hydrologic impacts to surrounding communities was unknown.
 To address this, the DNR began monitoring for pit water level and surrounding groundwater changes in 1990 in order to create an important data record from which water level predictions could be made.

-An engineered outlet structure is necessary to control the pit's water levels in a way that doesn't adversely affect surrounding communities.
-As of December 2024, the Canisteo water level is around 1,304 feet, which is 20 feet below natural overflow.
+An engineered outlet structure is under construction.
+When it is complete in the summer of 2025, the outlet will control the pit’s water levels year-round to ensure the neighboring communities are not adversely affected.
+As of March 2025, the Canisteo water level is around 1305 feet, which is 19 feet below natural overflow.
 Without a permanent outlet, the DNR estimates water would rise at a slow rate, and the pit would naturally overtop.
 Any runout would be a trickle amount at the lowest elevation of the pit rim at 1,324 feet, which would not pose an imminent threat to public safety and would allow time for the DNR to address the issue.

-The DNR and the Department of Iron Range Resources & Rehabilitation (DIRRR) have been and will continue working with local communities to implement a long-term solution.
+The DNR and Iron Range Resources & Rehabilitation have been and will continue working with local communities to implement a long-term solution.
 Legislative funding is now available for construction and operation of an engineered outflow.

 Canisteo water level management

-After iron ore mining and subsequent pit dewatering ended, the Canisteo began to fill with water from precipitation as well as both surface water and groundwater inflow.
+After iron ore mining and subsequent pit dewatering ended, the Canisteo began to fill with water from precipitation and both surface water and groundwater inflow.
 The increasing pit water level created concerns within nearby communities, including a rising water table within the city of Bovey.
-In response to these concerns the DNR conducted various studies to evaluate potential impacts from the rising pit water level.
+In response to these concerns, the DNR conducted various studies to evaluate potential impacts from the rising pit water level.

 In 2012, the DNR issued a water appropriation permit to Magnetation LLC, a scram mining operation, authorizing the pumping of water from the Canisteo for mining operations.
 This pumping resulted in a decrease in the water level until Magnetation LLC filed for bankruptcy in 2015.
 Pumping ceased in 2016, resulting in a rising pit water level.